ipfs/ipfs-docs/docs/welcome-builders.md

 ## IPFS and you

-**What can _you_ build using IPFS?** Thanks to a rapidly growing developer community, global traction for a vast variety of use cases, and active open-source development, the possibilities are virtually endless.
+**What can _you_ build using IPFS?** Thanks to a rapidly growing developer community, global traction for a wide variety of use cases, and active open-source development, the possibilities are virtually endless.
 Check out these [usage ideas and examples](concepts/usage-ideas-examples/) for inspiration, plus these pointers for getting started integrating IPFS into your project:

 - With implementations in [Go](https://github.com/ipfs/go-ipfs) and [JavaScript](https://js.ipfs.io/) (plus [Rust](https://github.com/rs-ipfs/rust-ipfs) in the works), options for **directly integrating IPFS into your codebase** are versatile.
 - For **IPFS-based deployment and dev tools**, the options are growing every day — including [Fleek](https://fleek.co) (deployment, storage, and app tooling), [Textile](https://tetile.io) (databases, storage, CDN, Filecoin integration), and [Fission](https://fission.codes) (front-end app publishing using web3 back-end tools), to name just a few.